lucaGazzola/spotbugs/README.md

 # Fork
 The aim of this forked project is to implement runtime testing for the spotbugs plugin.
 This is achieved through AspectJ aspects that use JUnit runners to run a set of parameterized test cases and collect their results.
+After you import the project in eclipse as described in the Build section above, add aspectj capabilities to the spotbugs-spotbugs project right clicking on the project itself and selecting configure -> convert to aspectj project.